-The Dutchman's 89th-minute effort sealed a 2-1 victory for Jupp Heynckes' side after Ilkay Gundogan's penalty had canceled out Mario Mandzukic's opener.
+The Dutchman's 89th-minute effort sealed a 2-1 victory for Jupp Heynckes' side after Ilkay Gundogan's penalty had cancelled out Mario Mandzukic's opener

-The Dutchman's 89th-minute strike sealed a 2-1 victory for Jupp Heynckes' side after Ilkay Gundogan's penalty had canceled out Mario Mandzukic's opener.
+The Dutchman's 89th-minute strike sealed a 2-1 victory for Jupp Heynckes' side after Ilkay Gundogan's penalty had cancelled out Mario Mandzukic's opener.

 "It's my first job since I retired," Sir Alex quipped to reporters.